Palenville, New York: History

 Late in the 20th century an art gallery opened on Palenville's Main Street, and the Pine Orchard Summer Festival was founded.
 Opening in 1980 and hosting its first national juried show in 1981, the privately owned and funded Terrance Gallery exhibited more than 1,200 American artists, in a call to revisit the historic gathering place of the 19th-century painters.
 The Pine Orchard, located on 60 acre along the Manorville Road, through fundraising and grants refurbished a chapel into a theater and hosted opera, plays, musicians, writers and artists.
 Shakespeare and the Circus arts were presented there by the Bond Street Theater group.

 Mary Pickford made several movies in Palenville.
 Robert Goss of the group "Dripping Goss" (American Gothic Records) had a single that sold well in Europe in the 1990s, some of which were recorded at the Turning Mill Studio in Palenville.

 The Terrance Gallery and the Pine Orchard festivals have closed, but the Palenville Library and the Woodbine Inn are still open.

+Palenville was featured on the Endless Thread podcast.

 Other noted artists who frequented Palenville and the Clove included Winslow Homer, Asher B. Durand, Thomas Addison Richards, John Frederick Kensett and Sanford R. Gifford.
 Landscape painters of the 20th century included Albert Handel, Barry Hopkins, Athena Billias, Michelle Moran and Patti Ferrara.
 George H. Hall, who was a genre painter, took up residence in Palenville towards the end of the 19th century; and Terrance J. DePietro, an abstract painter, who was early on influenced by the Hudson River School, maintained residence and a studio from the latter part of the 20th century into the 21st.
 He brought artists from Quebec, Canada, including Nicole Lemelin and Remi LaRoche.